kubernetes/enhancements/keps/sig-apps/5682-pdbs-for-multipod-replicas/README.md

 This might be a good place to talk about core concepts and how they relate.
 -->

+#### Background on the `Workload` API

+This KEP assumes that a pod controller (like the one managing `Workload` objects) will create pods and set `pod.spec.workload.name` and `pod.spec.workload.podGroup` on each pod it creates, linking it back to the `Workload` definition.
+The eviction logic uses this link to read the group's requirements.

+In this KEP, the `Workload` object from the gang scheduling API is the source of truth for pod grouping.

+A `Workload` object contains a list of `PodGroup`s.
+Each `PodGroup` defines:
+* `name`: A unique identifier for the group within the `Workload`.
+* `replicas`: The number of instances (replicas) of this group.
+* `policy`: The scheduling policy, such as `Gang`.
+* `policy.gang.minCount`: The minimum number of pods required for one replica of that group.

-#### Background on multi-pod replicas (LWS)
+#### Background on multi-pod replicas (LeaderWorkerSet)

-We will take the LeaderWorkerSet (LWS) as an example of this system.
-The LWS API allows users to manage a group of pods together as if they were a single pod, by specifying a template for a "leader" pod and each "worker" pod and the number of pods in the group.
-This is useful in cases where a leader process coordinates multiple worker processes, such as AI/ML workloads for distributed model training and inference.

-It works by keeping all worker pods in the same lifecycle: they are created and scheduled in parallel, and if any workers fail the group is considered failing.
-In this context, LWS "replicas" are not additional pods, but additional leader+workers pod groups.
-The user may also specify the number of worker pods within each pod group (`leaderWorkerTemplate.size`).
-For unique identification, each worker has an index, and each replica of the group has an index.
+[LeaderWorkerSet](https://lws.sigs.k8s.io/docs/overview/) (LWS) is the primary implementation of a multi-pod replica.
+The LWS API allows users to manage a group of pods together as if they were a single pod, by specifying a template for a "leader" pod and for the "worker" pods.
+This is useful in cases where a leader process coordinates multiple worker processes, particularly in AI/ML distributed workloads for model training and inference.
+All worker pods are treated the same: they are created from the same template, scheduled in parallel, and if any workers fail the group is considered failing.
+A LeaderWorkerSet object will specify `replicas` for the number of leader+workers groups and `size` for the number of pods per group.

+LWS is planned to be integrated with the Workload API ([KEP](https://docs.google.com/document/d/1QlcIBtR2KyOKYRUTGubhhxuy7NfjHs1fXMJlvdUCyhM/edit?tab=t.0#heading=h.dxr6zknxhiui)).
+Each LWS replica is would correspond to a PodGroup replica, with its `size` being `minCount`.

 ### Risks and Mitigations